christianmkg/mkgmarketingweb/_posts/2012-08-10-using-social-media-to-make-a-difference.md

 <h2><em>Understand the Power of the Masses</em></h2>
 Social media, inherently, is only as powerful as the number of users you can get to follow and promote your cause.

-Take Matthew Walzer, aÂ 16 year old who suffers from cerebral palsy, <a href=" http://mashable.com/2012/08/08/twitter-nikeletter-campaign/" target="_blank">who wrote a letter to Nike CEO Mark Parker</a> asking for easy-fasten Nike running shoes for patients that suffer from his same condition.
+Take Matthew Walzer, a 16 year old who suffers from cerebral palsy, <a href=" http://mashable.com/2012/08/08/twitter-nikeletter-campaign/" target="_blank">who wrote a letter to Nike CEO Mark Parker</a> asking for easy-fasten Nike running shoes for patients that suffer from his same condition.

 Nice Kicks, an online sneaker kingdom, got wind of the letter and began aggressively promoting its cause across the Twitter-sphere.